Skip to main content

 1. Open Terminal (search for "Terminal" in Spotlight).

-2. Convert the .iso file to .dmg format using the convert option of hdiutil.
+2. Convert the file .iso to the .dmg using the `convert` option of hdiutil.
 For example:

 hdiutil convert proxmox-backup-server_*.iso -format UDRW -o proxmox-backup-server_*.dmg